sheilaanguiano/notes/udemy/react-the-complete-guide2024.md

 And if you're treating your JavScript as modules, this unlocks a very important syntax, which is using the word `import`.

-In the context of building React apps, you will almost necer add these scripts tags to your HTML file on your own, because React projects almos always use a **build process** which as part of that build process, injects these script tahs into the HTML code for you.
+In the context of building React apps, you will almost never add these scripts tags to your HTML file on your own, because React projects almos always use a **build process** which as part of that build process, injects these script tahs into the HTML code for you.

 ## 3. React Essentials - Components, JSX, Props, State and More <a name="essentials"></a>

 ### It's all about Components

-React and its ecosystem provide dozens of useful and important features and concets, but arguably the most important concept is the concept of a Component.
+React and its ecosystem provide dozens of useful and important features and concepts, but arguably the most important concept is the concept of a Component.

 Components are UI Building Blocks.So React apps are in the end built by combining Components